 I was pretty sure that was a threat, but it came off more weird than intimidating.
-Although, he must have been right.
-She took a deep breath, staring at us, and seemed to lose some of the tension she previously had.
+She took a deep breath as she stared at us.
+Her exhale seemed to release some of the tension she previously had.

 "But you know transformation magic, right?
 Couldn't you at least use that to see if any major damage was done to him?"
-I said.
+I asked.

 She glared at me and stepped forward.
-My heart skipped a beat imagining what she could do to me while I was this vulnerable, with another body holding me down.
-Even without transforming, she was tall—easily over six feet.
+My heart skipped a beat, imagining what she could do to me while I was vulnerable, with another body holding me down.
+Even without transforming, she towered over me.
+Easily over six feet.
+Maybe more.

-Her clawed hand covered in blonde speckled fur grabbed Lolan's bare wrist.
-She concentrated and an orange glow formed on his arm.
-It stretched up, into his shirt, and the Beastfolk spoke.
+Her clawed hand, covered in blonde speckled fur, took hold of Lolan's bare wrist.
+An orange glow formed on his arm.
+It stretched up, through his skin and into his shirt.
+The Beastfolk shook her head.

-"You've got one broken rib, the rest are just bruised.
-You'll be fine," she said.
+"You've got one broken rib, the rest are bruised.
+You'll be fine."

 "We leave at dawn," I said.
 Was I really doing this?
 Making deals with my enemies?
 Working with other races?

-She looked over my shoulder and then turned back to her hut.
+She looked over my shoulder and then returned to her hut.
 "I don't want to join your ragtag clan," she said.
 "Go away before people start getting nervous."

+That was it, I suppose.
 Zef led the way back to his tent.
-I noticed the Beastfolk search party, lead by Wolf-man, starting down the hill as we left the hut.
+I noticed the Beastfolk search party, lead by Wolf-man, starting down the hill as we left the bobcat's hut.
 When we reached Zef's tent, the metal orb still glowed among the embers of his fire.

 "I knew you'd come around," Zef said, smiling as always.

 "You tricked me.
-I had no other choice in that situation."
-I said.
-The eruption startled him.
+I had no other choice in that situation," I said.
+My eruption startled him.

 "No. I warned you that you wouldn't like it.
 You need help anyway.
 The two of you barely made it back today, and he'll be even less help tomorrow." he said, pointing to Lolan.
 The Elf didn't disagree.

-I glared at him, but before I could speak, Lolan said, "I'll be part of your search party." looking at Zef.
+I glared at him, but before I could speak, Lolan did.
+"I'll be part of your search party," he said, looking at Zef.
 He concluded the statement with a cough, causing him to hold his side and wince in pain.

 I looked at Lolan, then Zef.
 "I'll do it, but don't try anything like that again.
-Keeps your games to yourself."
+Keep your games to yourself."